-Silver plating has been used since the invention of coins and metal smithing, and has the most applications compared to any other types of plated metal.
-A silver finish is used in almost all industries and cannot be substituted by any other metal due to its properties.
+Ever since the invention of coins and metal smithing, silver electroplating has been a popular metal finishing technique.
+The silver plating process has the most applications compared to any other types of plated metal.
+Silver electroplating is a popular finish in almost all industries.
+The effect it creates is unique and therefore difficult to substitute with any other metal.
 It is also the least expensive metal in comparison to gold and palladium, and has the following beneficial qualities:

 - Highest electrical and thermal conductivity than any other metal